Theresa May: I won't resign over UK Border Agency row

 Mrs May said the pilot scheme had been made available across all ports but was "not necessarily used at all ports" - where exactly they had been used would be determined by the inquiries she had authorised.

-She was asked about a paragraph in a leaked document from the UKBA, entitled "Trial of risk based processes at the border" and dated 28 July, which suggested that "if for whatever reason it is considered necessary to take further measures, beyond those listed above, local managers must escalate to the Border Force Duty Director to seek authority for their proposed action".'Not acceptable'
+She was asked about a paragraph in a leaked document from the UKBA, entitled "Trial of risk based processes at the border" and dated 28 July, which suggested that "if for whatever reason it is considered necessary to take further measures, beyond those listed above, local managers must escalate to the Border Force Duty Director to seek authority for their proposed action".

 Mrs May said that paragraph related to health and safety concerns dating back to 2007 - where there were so many people queuing that there were safety concerns for them - that allowed officers to go to "level two checks" - similar to those authorised by her pilot - to ease the crush.